Back to all articles

 Only 3% of the internet is accessible to people with disabilities

-Increased accessibility for people living with disabilities should be an objective for every organisation.
+Increased accessibility for people living with disabilities should be an objective for every organization.
 It’s not just the right thing to do.
 Legislation is also about to move the goalposts for accessibility standards.

 The latest is The European Accessibility Act (EAA), which will come into force on June 28, 2025.
-It will require most digital products to embrace accessibility, conforming to WCAG 2.1 level AA.
-There are other accessibility regulations across the globe too.
+From that moment on, all websites, apps, and digital kiosks operating in the EU for travel, banking, and e-commerce will be required to embrace accessibility (the recommendation is WCAG 2.2 level AA).
+There are other accessibility regulations worldwide, too.

 The accessibility of a UK website is covered by the Equality Act 2010. if a business’s website is not accessible, then the website owner could be sued for discrimination.